MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 <!-- ====================================================================== -->
 ## Step 3: Display memory information by calling extension APIs

 In this step, you will use extension APIs to display memory information in your DevTools panel.
 To do this, we will need to update the `permissions` in the manifest file, the panel interface, and the devtools script.
-The source code for this step can be found in [Step 3 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%203), or write it yourself by following the instructions below.
+You can copy the source code files for this step from the `Microsoft Edge / Demos` repo > [/devtools-extension/sample 3/](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%203) directory, or create the files yourself by following the instructions below.
+The directory contains the files:
+* `devtools.html`
+* `devtools.js` - Updated in Step 3.
+* `manifest.json` - Updated in Step 3.
+* `panel.html` - Updated in Step 3.

 1. Use the `permissions` manifest member in your `manifest.json` file.
 This member defines which permissions your extension requires from the user.
 Some permissions are needed to use certain extension APIs.